AmyL19/DriverFinder/README.md

 9.)
 Click on the button 'Detect HBV Mutations'

 10.)
 The mutation database file with information on all mutations found will be saved to a file named 'MutationDatabase.xlsx' in the DriverFinder folder.
 The program writes the results to two excel sheets, the first contains the positions of all the known mutations found and the second lists all other mutations sorted by frequency contains.
+    The list of HCC-linked HBV mutations that our program references is shown below and saved in the DriverFinder folder.
-    The complete mutation database generated from our 152 in-house HBV-HCC NGS datasets is shown below and saved in the DriverFinder folder.
+    The complete mutation database generated from our 152 in-house HBV-HCC NGS datasets is shown below (both sheets) and saved in the DriverFinder sample outputs folder.

 # To visualize chimeric (HBV junction) reads:
 11.)
 Click on the button 'Select Input File' and select any csv file in the ChimericSeq output format